AlessandroBertozzi/plac3/README.md

 # 3D Isometric Placement System

-A modern, Sims-inspired 3D building placement system built with React focusing on intuitive user interaction and visual fidelity.

-## Scope & Mechanics

-This application demonstrates a robust grid-based placement engine commonly found in city builders and simulation games.
+This application demonstrates a grid-based placement engine commonly found in city builders and simulation games.
 It focuses on the "Game Loop" of placing, arranging, and managing objects in a 3D space.

 ### Core Interactions
 - **Drag & Drop Placement**: Select buildings from the HUD and place them on the grid.